 Fiber-cement gives a wood siding appearance

 Homeowners prefer to use HardiePlank siding as it closely looks like wood finish.
 This is thus more attractive to homeowners, and many would prefer it over other siding materials.
-HardiePlank can also be painted to other suitable colors in case the neutral color of the original HardiePlank is not appealing to you, or if you want to use a particular color on your home exterior.
+HardiePlank can also be painted to other suitable colours in case the neutral colour of the original HardiePlank is not appealing to you, or if you want to use a particular colour on your home exterior.

 It is resistant to insects and vermin

 HardiePlank is insect resistant and will keep your home exterior insulated for as long as you want it.
 Although there is some level of cellulose in it, the amount is too low to attract insects to the material.
 The HardiePlank siding in Edmonton is therefore resistant to rot, warp, and cannot be eaten by vermin.
 This keeps the siding vermin and insect proofed for many years.
 Above insects and vermin, the HardiePlank siding will never get munched on by woodpeckers, squirrels, and other pests.

 Fiber-cement siding material is proven to be weatherproof and can withstand strong storms such as hailstorms and heavy rains.